-the sum of its debts, including contingent liabilities, were greater than the fair saleable value of all of its assets;

-- the present fair saleable value of its assets were less than the amount that would be required to pay its probable liability on its existing debts, including contingent liabilities, as they become absolute and mature; or - it could not pay its debts as they become due.
+- the sum of its debts, including contingent liabilities, were greater than the fair saleable value of all of its assets; - the present fair saleable value of its assets were less than the amount that would be required to pay its probable liability on its existing debts, including contingent liabilities, as they become absolute and mature; or - it could not pay its debts as they become due.

 On the basis of historical information, recent operating history and other factors, we believe that each guarantor, after giving effect to its guarantee of these notes and the transactions, will not be insolvent, will not have unreasonably small capital for the business in which it is engaged and will not have incurred debts beyond its ability to pay such debts as they mature.
-However, a court may apply different standards in making such determinations and may not agree with our conclusions in this regard.
+We do not know, however, as to what standard a court would apply in making such determinations or that a court would agree with our conclusions in this regard.

-We may be unable to finance a change of control offer required under the indenture for the notes because our senior credit facility prohibits the purchase of outstanding notes prior to repayment of borrowings under this facility.
+We may be unable to finance a change of control offer required under the indenture for the notes.